 For titles unavailable locally, inter-library loan services quickly provide the requested materials from other public, regional, state, college or university libraries.
 Patrons are suggested to pay for postage for materials from this service.
 Photo copying is also available.
 See pricing below.
 No public fax available.

 The Bixby WiFi is available 24/7.There are three public access computers for community members and patrons.
 In addition to the three workstations in the community room we have a patron laptop available for in-house use.
-They can reserved for 30 minute sessions, individuals must register to reserve time at the Public Services Librarian’s Desk.
+They can reserved for 30 minute sessions, individuals must register to reserve time at the Customer Service & Circulation Manager’s Desk in the Community Room.
 Children must have signed permission forms from the library prior to using the Internet.
 This form is also available upon request at the circulation desk.

 Black and white: Letter size~ $.10 each, legal sized ~ $.20 ea, chart size~$ .50 ea.
 Double -sided ($ .15,